Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Motivating application and related data

 \subsection{Conjectures on how light rail could affect the streets' retail activity}

-Light rail is generally expected to raise accessibility through the improvement of transit times between different points within a urban area \cite[e.g., see][and the literature review therein]{Papa:2015}.
+Light rail is generally expected to raise accessibility through the improvement of transit times between different points within an urban area \cite[e.g., see][and the literature review therein]{Papa:2015}.
 However, citywide accessibility improvements are likely to occur in the presence of an extensive light rail network.
-This is not the case in our study, where there is only one light rail line, which was mainly conceived to make access to the city center easier from one particular section of urban periphery.
-A single line like the one subject to our study is expected to yield a rather localised accessibility improvement.
+This is not the case in our study, where there is only one light rail line, which was mainly conceived to make access to the city center easier from one particular section of the urban periphery.
+A single line like the one in our study is expected to yield a rather localized accessibility improvement.
 At the same time, the light rail may be expected to trigger a process of revitalization of peripheral areas and of the retail sector therein.
-In particular, in peripheral and suburban areas, a new light rail could boost the retail component of a so-called ``mixed-use transit-oriented development'', which is a high-density mix of residential and commercial uses within walking distance of light rail stations \cite[e.g.,][]{Calthorpe:1993,Cervero:2004,Nilsson:2016}.
 This may occur once the light rail is in operation thanks to high flows of transit users and renewed site image.
-However, the previous empirical literature suggests that the boost of the local retail sector, if any, can be small or transitory \citep{ Mejia:2012,Schuetz:2015,Credit:2018}.
+However, the previous empirical literature suggests that the boost of the local retail sector, if any, can be small or transitory \citep{Mejia:2012, Schuetz:2015, Credit:2018}.

 Before the light rail inauguration, construction works may temporarily undermine the area's attractiveness and livability.
 Faced with the light rail construction site in front of their shop windows, incumbent store owners often complain about the risk of lost opportunities owed to poor site image, traffic diversions, very limited street parking, and so forth.
 For the store owners located on other thoroughfares belonging to the same neighborhood of Talenti St., but with no construction site, the story might go the other way around during the tramway construction, with increased opportunities owed to temporarily higher flows guaranteed by traffic diversions, unchanged image and street parking possibilities, increased relative competitiveness, and so forth.